jlchafardet/hangman-csharp/README.md

 ### Features

 - A simple console-based Hangman game.
-- Randomly selects a word from a predefined list.
+- Randomly selects a word from a predefined list or a JSON file.
 - Allows the player to guess letters until they either guess the word or run out of attempts.
 - Displays the fully guessed word if the player wins.